sjmcculloch/smblogv2/content/posts/2022/2022-12-27-dragonlance-sourcebooks-modules/index.md

 ### DLS4 - Wild Elves

-Dragons from the distant past gather to engulf the world of Krynn in war.
+Free the Kagonesti elves from their shackles and lead them to safety in the Valley of Perfect Silences.

 </div>